launchdarkly/api-client-ruby/docs/FeatureFlagsApi.md

 feature_flag_key = 'feature_flag_key_example' # String | The feature flag's key.
 The key identifies the flag in your code.

 opts = {
-  env: 'env_example' # String | By default, each feature will include configurations for each environment.
+  env: ['env_example'] # Array<String> | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment.
 }

 begin